josh-nz/sebastian/README.md

 ## A note on concurrency

 This application takes a pessimistic approach to concurrency.
-Since it's known that events sell out, this concurrency model allows the user to be sure that when they start the ticket purchase process, they will get the tickets they have asked for.
+Since it's known that events sell out, this concurrency model allows the user to be sure that when they start the ticket purchase process, they will get the tickets they have requested (subject to reservation expiry).
 Conversely, an optimistic concurrency approach means the user finds out only at the end of the ticket purchase process whether they have in fact obtained the requested tickets.
 Therefore a pessimistic concurrency model provides a better user experience for this application.

 The pessimistic concurrent model used in this application is based around Postgres row level locks.
-When a user requests to purchase tickets, a check is done to ensure the number of requested tickets are still available (that is, they are not booked or currently reserved).
+When a user requests to purchase tickets, a check is done to ensure the number of requested tickets are still available—that is, they are not booked or currently reserved.
 If this is the case, those rows are locked and a reservation is created for the user and the selected tickets.

 Postgres doesn't allow multiple commands (which includes explicit transactions) within a prepared statement so this was implemented as a single SQL command so as to leverage an implicit transaction.
 The row level locks are in place until the end of this transaction, ensuring that other users trying to book these tickets will be blocked until this transaction ends, at which time those users will see those tickets as reserved and therefore not available to them.